-- Review case files of the 5 selected cases for photographs, patient consent signatures and required documentation as soon as possible after the notification is posted on the Board's website. - Detailed instructions on how to upload case reports will be sent to the candidates along with the 5 selected cases. - Carefully read the instructions on case preparation.
+- Review case files of the 5 selected cases for photographs, patient consent signatures and required documentation as soon as possible after the notification is posted on the Board's website. - ) Detailed instructions on how to upload case reports will be sent to the candidates along with the 5 selected cases. - Carefully read the instructions on case preparation.
 Failure to submit the cases according to the specific instructions may lead to disqualification.
 The ABPS website also includes a case report webinar that goes through the steps required to prepare the 5 selected cases. - Patient consent, preoperative, intraoperative and postoperative photos (≥ 90 days after the procedure) are required for each selected case.
 Candidates lacking three-month post-operative photos are encouraged to locate the patient and attempt to obtain the necessary photos/documentation prior to contacting the Board Office about a deficiency.
 Three additional cases will automatically be assigned to candidates who notify the Board Office of incomplete case report documentation.
-This assignment is FINAL the three additional cases will not be removed, even if the documentation or photos are obtained at a later date completing the original case(s).
-The case report upload deadline is August 15, 2024.
-Candidates must request three additional cases for incomplete case reports no later than August 9, 2024.
-All cases, including the three additional cases, must be finalized by August 15th.
+This assignment is FINAL - the three additional cases will not be removed, even if the documentation or photos are obtained at a later date completing the original case(s).
+The case report upload deadline is Thursday, August 15, 2024 by 12:00 p.m.
+EST. Candidates must request three additional cases for incomplete case reports no later than Monday, August 12, 2024.
+All cases, including the three additional cases, must be finalized by Thursday, August 15th (by 12:00 p.m.
+EST).
 No exceptions.